A hypergraph bandwidth theorem: Conclusion

 \subsubsection{Spheres}

 Another geometrical interpretation of cycles was studied by Georgakopoulos, Haslegrave, Montgomery and Narayanan~\cite{GHM+21}, who determined the minimum codegree threshold for $3$-uniform spheres.
-Recently, this was generalised for positive minimum codegree to $k$-uniform spheres by Illingworth, Lang, Müyesser, Parczyk and Sgueglia~\cite{ILM+24} using a basic version of \rf{pro:blow-up-cover}.
+Recently, this was generalised for `supported codegree' to $k$-uniform spheres by Illingworth, Lang, Müyesser, Parczyk and Sgueglia~\cite{ILM+24} using a basic version of \rf{pro:blow-up-cover}.